 Several online tools can validate if a website has an SSL or not.
 Those tools even give insights into the type of SSL, certifying authority, and validity.
 Here are some of the online tools available in the market.

-This is interesting even though websites have HTTPS:// before the URL and have a Padlock icon, but you can not be sure that the SSL certificate is valid.
+Even though a website has HTTPS:// before the URL and has a Padlock icon, you can not be sure that the SSL certificate is valid.
 To check if a website has a valid SSL certificate, we can follow the below steps.

 Key abbreviations used in an SSL Certificate